polmoneys/polmoneys/README.md

-👋 Hola, I write interfaces for the web.

-Currently working with financial data, helping pro users navigate streams of data on dashboards and tables on a React/Typescript codebase.

-My team enjoy working with me so most likely you will too.
+My team enjoy working with me so most likely you will too :)

 <!---
 polmoneys/polmoneys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.